Terms and conditions

 7.9 Our nominated delivery partner will use reasonable endeavours to deliver large items to a room of your choice.
 The room must be accessible to two delivery people either on the ground floor or via adequate stairs or elevator and without the need for mechanical lifting equipment.
 Delivery is always subject to the health and safety of the delivery personnel including manual handling guidelines and regulations as laid down by the Health and Safety Executive (www.hse.gov.uk).

 7.10 At the time of delivery the Products will usually be unpacked and assembled.
-However we will not remove the outer packaging of any mattress which you may have ordered, unless asked to do so by you, as the mattress can no longer be returned by you once opened unless it is deemed defective (see 11.1 below).
+However we will not remove the outer packaging of any mattress which you may have ordered, unless asked to do so by you, as the mattress can no longer be returned by you once opened unless it is deemed defective (see 11.1 below) unless purchased after 19 May 2017.
 A signature will be required to acknowledge delivery.
 The signature of the person accepting delivery at the delivery address will be proof that you or the person to whom the order is addressed has received delivery.

 7.11 You are responsible for checking the condition of the Products delivered and must highlight any issues upon receipt with the delivery carrier.
 The delivery carrier will direct all queries at this stage to us and we will agree a means of resolving the issues that are presented at this time.